 What Does Credible Offer?

 If you’re thinking about refinancing, Credible will show you rates from up to 11 lenders.
 You can refinance your federal, private, and Parent PLUS loans.
-They show you competitive rates and according to their website, they save the average borrower more than $18,000.
+They show you competitive rates and that can help you save thousands of dollars.

 They also offer student loans and let you compare rates for up to six lenders.
 Credible has personal loans with rates from up to seven lenders.
 Personal loans can be used to help pay off your high-interest credit card debt or pay a large expense such as a medical bill.